symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

 - ``doctrine:phpcr:workspace:create``  Create a workspace in the configured repository
 - ``doctrine:phpcr:workspace:list``  List all available workspaces in the configured repository
-- ``doctrine:phpcr:purge``  Remove content from the repository
+- ``doctrine:phpcr:purge``  Remove a subtree or all content from the repository
 - ``doctrine:phpcr:register-system-node-types``  Register system node types in the PHPCR repository
-- ``doctrine:phpcr:register-node-types``  Register node types in the PHPCR repository
+- ``doctrine:phpcr:register-node-types``  Register node types from a .cnd file in the PHPCR repository
 - ``doctrine:phpcr:fixtures:load``  Load data fixtures to your PHPCR database.
 - ``doctrine:phpcr:import``  Import xml data into the repository, either in JCR system view format or arbitrary xml
 - ``doctrine:phpcr:export``  Export nodes from the repository, either to the JCR system view format or the document view format
-- ``doctrine:phpcr:dump``  Dump the content repository
+- ``doctrine:phpcr:dump``  Output all or some content of the repository
 - ``doctrine:phpcr:query``  Execute a JCR SQL2 statement
 - ``doctrine:phpcr:mapping:info``  Shows basic information about all mapped documents